WAV vs MP3: Can You Really Hear the Difference?

 File Size and Storage

 WAV files are storage hogs.
-If you’ve ever ripped a CD into WAV format, you’ve probably noticed your hard drive filling up fast.
-These files are massive because they retain every bit of data from the original recording.
-For example, an entire album in WAV format can easily exceed 1 GB.
+If you’ve ever ripped a CD into WAV format, you’ve probably watched your hard drive fill up way faster than you expected.

 Sound Quality